nfagerlund/terraform-website/content/source/docs/cloud/run/manage.html.md

 ---
 layout: "cloud"
-page_title: "Managing Runs - Runs - Terraform Cloud"
+page_title: "Viewing and Managing Runs - Runs - Terraform Cloud"
 ---

-# Managing Runs
+# Viewing and Managing Runs

 Each workspace in Terraform Cloud includes a list of its current, pending, and historical runs.
 You can view information about these runs in the UI, and sometimes interact with them.